Justin Bieber Debuts New Look After Shaving Off Controversial Dreadlocks - E! Online

 "SHAAAAAAAVED BRUH," wrote OneRepublic's Ryan Tedder.
 Added Tyler Cole, "Shaved head szn."

 This isn't the first time the Biebs has shaved his head.
-He also did so in 2018 after sporting longer locks.
+He also did so in 2018 after sporting a longer cut.
 In fact, he's undergone several hair transformations over the course of his career, from the famous swoop to slicked back styles.

 The change appears to be a recent one as Justin was just spotted with dreadlocks at the launch party for Kendall Jenner's 818 tequila on May 21.
 He faced accusations of cultural appropriation after he posted a picture of himself with dreadlocks back in April.